 At the hotel

-Spa, gardens, free WiFi throughout.
+Spa, daily beach shuttle, gardens, free WiFi throughout.
 In rooms: iPod dock, and minibar.

 Our favourite rooms